-How to use this guide
+ITIL 4 Guide: How to use this guide

-This online guide presents the following:
+This introductory article presents the following:

-- Overview of the ITIL framework
+- An overview of the ITIL framework

 - Advantages of adopting the ITIL framework